 - Limits are between $12,000 and $16,000, depending on the lender.
 This is probably much more than most students will need; so, borrow as little as possible!

-- Repayment typically begins 6 months after graduation and is made over a 10-20 year repayment period.
+- Repayment typically begins 6-9 months after graduation and is made over a 7-20 year repayment period.
 The length of the grace period and length of repayment are determined by each lender.

 - While most lenders will accept applications up to 1 year before graduation, lenders differ on how long after graduation they will accept applications.